MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 **^Population:^** ^4,230^ ^-^ **^Area:^** ^69^ ^Acres^

-The city of [Whitestone](whitestone) is located in the far northeastern corner of [Tal'Dorei](taldorei) on the [Alabaster Peninsula](alabaster-sierras).
-The city lies at the base of the [Alabaster Sierras](alabaster-sierra-range) in a wide valley where the mountains wrap around the northern tip of the peninsula.
-The massive [Parchwood Timberland](parchwood-timberland) completely surrounds the city and it is connected to the rest of [Tal'Dorei](taldorei) by the [Alabaster Trail](alabaster-trail).
+The city of [Whitestone](whitestone) is located in northeast [Tal'Dorei](taldorei) on the [Alabaster Peninsula](alabaster-sierras).
+The city lies at the base of the [Alabaster Sierras](alabaster-sierra-range) where the mountains wrap around the northern tip of the peninsula.

 ##### Administration
-The city-state of [Whitestone](whitestone) is governed by the Chamber of Whitestone.
-The council is led by the head of the de Rolo family and the six remaining members are chosen from local nobility and community leaders.
+The city-state of [Whitestone](whitestone) is governed by the Chamber of Whitestone, which is led by the head of the de Rolo family and the six high-ranking members of the community.

 ##### Crime
 The city's relatively small size and renewed prosperity have helped keep crime low, but the city's resurgence has attracted the attention of the Clasp and Myriad.

 ##### Demographics
-While not very diverse, the people of [Whitestone](whitestone) are tolerant and welcoming.
-The city was largely rebuilt by refugees from [Emon](emon) at a time when the city was still recovering from the oppresive reign of the Briarwoods.
+While not diverse, the people of [Whitestone](whitestone) are tolerant and welcoming.
+The city was founded by refugees and rebuilt by more refugees from [Emon](emon) after the reign of the Briarwoods.

 |||||||
 |:---|:---:|:---|:---:|:---|:---:|
 | Human    | 83% | Dwarf    |  6% | Gnome    |  1% |
 | Halfling |  7% | Tiefling |  1% | Other    |  2% |
 {.gray}

-(print-column)

 ##### Defenses
 The city is surrounded by a large, stone wall with heavy gates on all roads leading into the city.
 [Castle Whitestone](castle-whitestone) stands on a large hill overlooking the city.